Go Ahead… Give Yourself a Real Treat This Month!

 Who do you know considering buying or selling a home you could refer to my real estate sales team?

 Not only will they benefit from our award winning service, but we donate a portion of our income on every home sale to Children’s Hospital Los Angeles Helping Hands Fund.

-I want to make it easy to refer your friends, neighbors, associates or family members considering making a move, so here are your options: 1.
+I want to make it easy to refer your friends, neighbors, associates or family members considering making a move.
 You can go to www.ReferralsHelpKids.com and enter their contact info on line or forward the link to who you know considering a move.
-2. Of course you can always call me direct as well at 888-240-2500.

 P.S.
-The story of this young person enclosed may cause you to look at your loved ones differently.
+The story of this young person below may cause you to look at your loved ones differently.
 It did me.
+Check it out.

 Why I Support Children’s Hospital of Los Angeles